 July 30th, 2025

-this page is a consolidation of four different short autobiographical pieces that i originally collated on February 6th, 2024, in the hope that bringing them all into the same place would have some kind of panoramic effect. i believe they all may have been written throughout 2023. i intended to format these as a webpage for a long time, but didn't get around to it until now. there is probably minor editing between the collation then & the formatting now
+this page started as a consolidation of four different short autobiographical pieces that i originally collated on February 6th, 2024, in the hope that bringing them all into the same place would have some kind of panoramic effect, conveying an overall feeling that was more than the sum of its parts. i believe the original four all may have been written throughout 2023. i intended to format these as a webpage for a long time, but didn't get around to it until now. there was probably minor editing between the collation then & the formatting now

 ~